ordina-jworks/ordina-jworks.github.io/_posts/2018-09-27-SpringOne-Platform.md

 The fourth milestone of Spring Boot 2.1 got released to incorporate the 5.1 release of the Spring framework and closes over 40 issues and pull requests.

-Madhura Bhave wrote <a href="https://spring.io/blog/2018/09/25/spring-boot-2-1-m4-available-now" target="_blank">this post</a> announcing the milestone release and added some usefull links to the release notes and updated reference documentation.
+Madhura Bhave wrote <a href="https://spring.io/blog/2018/09/25/spring-boot-2-1-m4-available-now" target="_blank">this post</a> announcing the milestone release and added some useful links to the release notes and updated reference documentation.
 Make sure to check them out!

 ### Spring Batch 4.1.0.RC1